bottledcode/RFC/drafts/function-autoloading.md

 2. is not defined,
 3. and an autoloader is registered with the SPL_AUTOLOAD_FUNCTION type

-then the autoloader will be called with the function name as the first parameter (with the initial slash removed) and SPL_AUTOLOAD_FUNCTION as the second parameter.
+then the autoloader will be called with the function name, with its original case as the first parameter (with the initial slash removed) and SPL_AUTOLOAD_FUNCTION as the second parameter.

 However, if a function